 WWL has progressed design and resource consent planning for sites 8 & 9 within the Kumutoto precinct.
 However, in light of prevailing economic conditions resulting in much reduced tenant demand, together with the Council's initiatives regarding Variation 11 to the District Plan, WWL has elected to suspend any further planning/design for these two sites.
-It no longer intends to apply for resource consents for sites 8 & 9 in 2009/10.

-While it is expected that construction on sites 8-10 is unlikely to commence within a 3-5 year timeframe, WWL will, over the next 2-3 years, be refining designs for the buildings and be responsible for marketing these sites and negotiating commercial outcomes as part of the usual development management process.
+While it is expected that construction on sites 8-10 is unlikely to commence within a 3-5 year timeframe, WWL will continue to develop long-term concept plans for these sites and be responsible for marketing them and negotiating commercial outcomes as part of the usual development management process.